AssafSternberg/SRAMetadataExplorer/README.md

 ### Running the App and Known Issues
 To run the app:
 `streamer run SRAMetadataExplorer.py`
-A local server will be started, and the app will  be launced in a new brwoser tab.
+A local server will be started, and the app will be launched in a new browser tab.

 If running `streamer run filename.py` gives a `ModuleNotFoundError: No module named 'streamlit.cli'`, go to anaconda3/envs/[env name]/bin/ and edit the `streamlit` file from,
    `from streamlit.cli import main`